SUMMARY OF ADCS LITIGATION:

 Plaintiffs provide Motion Record response to Government motion to strike portions of our expert witness testimony.

 Federal Court of Canada did not grant us a date (that we requested) in June/July but has directed that our summary trial will be heard at a special sitting at the Federal Court, 701 West Georgia Street, Vancouver, British Columbia, commencing on Tuesday, August 4, 2015 at 9:30 a.m. for a maximum duration of two days.

 In the first Government response to our Summary Trial filings (Volume 1 and Volume 2), Government states, as expected, that part of our expert witness testimony should be disallowed.
 Mr. Arvay disagrees.
 The Court has agreed to our request that this issue will be debated at the Summary Trial.

 We argue that the FATCA IGA enabling legislation is contrary to sections of the Income Tax Act and the Canada-US Tax Treaty.
-Charter considerations could not be used in the summary trial (but would be used in the full trial).

 A full trial with Charter arguments could not happen until some uncertain time next year.
 The option of a summary trial was selected as our “best bet” from a number of options which offered the opportunity to provide some interim relief that could prevent bank information from being turned over to the IRS before September 30, 2015.